Paul Norman Thomas, MD is a super-spreader of lies about vaccines and one of a small number of anti-vax pediatricians.

 Patient G and Patient H, twins, were born at 35 weeks gestation.
 They had no chronic medical conditions that would justify medical immunization exemptions.
 Both Patient G and Patient H became infected with rotavirus gastroenteritis when they were 10 months of age.
 They were suffering from severe dehydration and serum electrolyte abnormalities and required five days of hospitalization (April 25-30, 2019) at an area children’s hospital.
 Rotavirus infection is fully vaccine-preventable.
 Licensee’s clinic chart contains documentation of parental refusal of vaccines, but they are inconsistent regarding specific vaccines and their timing.
 In addition, Patient G and Patient H’s mother stated during hospitalization that she thought her children had received rotavirus vaccine.
 Failure to adequately document specific parental refusal and lack of providing parental clarity constitute acts of negligence.

-As of November 8, 2022, Thomas still had licenses in Hawaii and Washington, but there were pending actions.
-In Washington, Thomas agreed to a limited license.
+As of February 10, 2023, Thomas still had licenses in Hawaii and Washington, but there were pending actions.
+In Washington, Thomas agreed to a limited license and has been charged with unprofessional conduct.

 Articles about Dr. Paul Thomas